GSAPP-CDP/Smorgasbord/src/content/modules/5-computational-design-modeling-in-grasshopper/index.md

 Yes!
 The "Why" is such a big topic that the entire first module will be devoted to it.

+## CDP Requirements:
+- If your are new to grasshopper do borth Intro to Grasshopper and Computational Design Modeling in Grasshopper.
+- If you already know some Grasshopper review 7 Grasshopper Documentation Best Practices, create the view analysis tool in 8 Deriving Spatial Data, and review 10 Generating and Exploring Spatial Data of the Intro to Grasshopper sequence.
+Also complete all of the Computational Design Modeling sequence.

 ## Modules:

 1. [What is Computational Design Modeling?](https://cdp-smorgasbord.netlify.app/modules/5-computational-design-modeling-in-grasshopper/5-1-Comp-Design-Modeling)